Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing

 \section{Introduction}

-Substantial research and development interest have been drawn on Multiple-Input Multiple-Output (MIMO) systems because they provide high spectral efficiency and performance in a given bandwidth.
-In a MIMO system, beamforming techniques exploiting Singular Value Decomposition (SVD) are employed to achieve spatial multiplexing\footnotemark and thereby increase the data rate, or to enhance performance, when the Channel State Information (CSI) is available at both the transmitter and receiver \cite{Jafarkhani_STC}.
+Substantial research and development interests have been drawn on Multiple-Input Multiple-Output (MIMO) systems because they can provide high spectral efficiency and performance in a given bandwidth.
+In a MIMO system, beamforming techniques exploiting Singular Value Decomposition (SVD) can be employed to achieve spatial multiplexing\footnotemark and thereby increase the data rate, or to enhance performance, when the Channel State Information (CSI) is available at both the transmitter and receiver \cite{Jafarkhani_STC}.

-For flat fading channels, single beamforming carrying only one symbol at a time achieves full diversity \cite{Sengul_DA_SMB}, \cite{Ordoez_HSAP}.
+For flat fading MIMO channels, single beamforming carrying only one symbol at a time achieves full diversity \cite{Sengul_DA_SMB,Ordoez_HSAP}.
 However, spatial multiplexing without channel coding results in the loss of the full diversity order.
-To overcome the performance degradation, Bit-Interleaved Coded Multiple Beamforming (BICMB) was proposed \cite{Akay_FSPFD}, \cite{Akay_BICMB}, \cite{Akay_On_BICMB}.
+To overcome the performance degradation, Bit-Interleaved Coded Multiple Beamforming (BICMB) was proposed \cite{Akay_FSPFD, Akay_BICMB, Akay_On_BICMB}.
 BICMB systems studied so far employ convolutional codes \cite{Lin_ECC} as channel coding, and interleave the coded bit codewords through the multiple subchannels with different diversity orders.
-BICMB can achieve the full diversity order as long as the code rate $R_c$ and the number of employed subchannels $S$ satisfy the condition $R_cS \leq 1$ \cite{Park_DA_BICMB}, \cite{Park_DA_BICMB_J}.
+BICMB can achieve the full diversity order as long as the code rate $R_c$ and the number of employed subchannels $S$ satisfy the condition $R_cS \leq 1$ \cite{Gresset_PBICM_MIMO, Park_DA_BICMB, Park_DA_BICMB_J}.